ChrstphrHll/npc_gen/students/Saccaros Anaharae.md

 ### Description
 - Tiefling Ranger from Aldercrown Empire
 - 2nd year Diplomacy student in Treskal
-- long wavy dark red hair that's braided, Purple eyes, and Aqua skin
+- shoulder length straight auburn hair that's wild, Purple eyes, and Aqua skin
 - Is Confident and Naïve, and has Hard Work as their ideal

 ### Organizations